 Inhabiting hardwood forests throughout most of eastern and central North America, the Wood Thrush is a fairly common species, though suffering in recent decades from significant population declines.
 The song of the Wood Thrush is undeniably one of the most beautiful of all forest melodies … it will surely be a sad day if woodies no longer grace our forests with their uplifting songs!

 As with all our native thrushes, the magical quality of the song is best appreciated when heard at a distance, where the song is more reverberant and has merged with the total soundscape and environment.
-The following ambient recording was made in a deep ravine in the Smoky Mountains in late April.
+I gathered the following ambient recording in a deep ravine in the Smoky Mountains in late April.
 Two distant thrushes can be heard, along with a trickling brook and other bird songs:

 Distant thrushes and stream.
 5:45 am, 18 May 2000, near Gatlinburg, Tennessee. © Lang Elliott.

 Arthur A. Allen, one of the founders of the Cornell Laboratory of Ornithology, was a master at describing bird songs, and I have always been fascinated by the sensitivity of his prose.
 Consider, for example, his opening paragraphs in an essay entitled “Wood Thrush,” featured in a Cornell Rural School Leaflet published in 1909.
-Would that I could capture the essence of the human listening experience so well (note how he brilliantly sets the scene and then gradually wanders toward the full impact of the thrush’s song):
+Note how he brilliantly sets the scene and then gradually wanders toward the full impact of the thrush’s song:

 Arthur Allen Quote: